-- Percussion auditions: video prescreens are due July 31; finalists are invited to a live audition on Sunday, August 15.
+- Percussion auditions: prescreen video #1 is due June 1; prescreen video #2 is due August 1; finalists are invited to a live audition on Sunday, August 14.
 Visit the Drumline page and sign up HERE to request audition music.
 Those who audition successfully attend the remainder of Band Camp.
 The drumline is the most competitive section of the Hundred.
 Members usually come from strong high school and drum corps programs.

-- Woodwinds and Brass – no audition needed to join – start with a meeting on Sunday evening, August 15, 2021.
+- Woodwinds and Brass – no audition needed to join – start Sunday, August 14 in the afternoon.
 Your undergraduate staff will be in touch with you with more information.

-- RedStepper auditions were on April 17, 2021.
+- RedStepper audition info is HERE.
 RedSteppers who audition successfully usually have previous dance and ballet training.
 Visit the RedStepper page for more info.

 Can I stay in my dorm during Band Camp?
-Students living in the dorm can sign up to move into your room on August 15.
+Students living in the dorm can sign up to move into your room on August 12 or 14.
 You are responsible for your dorm room payment and meals until RPS contracts start.

 What instruments are used in the Marching Hundred?
 Are they provided?